watsona4/scipy2016/SciPy2016TripReport.md

 (Nathaniel Smith, UC Berkeley)

 > Pip, wheels, and setuptools are the standard tools for installing,
-> distributing, and building Python packages&mdash;which means that if
+> distributing, and building Python packages—which means that if
 > you're a user or package author then you're probably using them at
 > least some of the time, even though when it comes to handling
 > scientific packages, they've traditionally been a major source of